antonybstack/tonysgrotto/README.md

 **MERN Stack** - MongoDB ExpressJS ReactJS NodeJS

+As recommended by the React Core Team, this react app uses function components ONLY.
+Out with the old, in with the new!

+Quote from my reddit post:
+We (React team) are working to rewrite our docs to be more function/hooks focused this quarter!
+Rachel (Nabors) and Dan are the primary people working on this...Function components and hooks are the way of the future" -react core team

 ### Current features

 - a bug tracker.
-CRUD opertions with database are real time, and implemented using only react's context and state (without using sockets which I think is really cool.
+CRUD opertions with database are real time, and implemented using only react's features 'Context' and 'Hooks' (without using sockets which I think is really cool.
 And it seems to render data changes faster than websockets would)